MasterOfTheTiger/bible-translation-lookup/README.md

 `bible-translation-lookup` gets a [bible translation JSON object](#json-structure "Jesus loves you") when given a bible translation name, abbreviation or alias.

-It works both server side and client side.
+It works in Node code and browsers.